d3fc/d3fc/packages/d3fc-annotation/README.md

 # d3fc-annotation

-A collection of components for rendering plot area annotations (bands, crosshairs, gridlines and lines) onto Cartesian charts using SVG and canvas (canvas support is tracked in [#1160](https://github.com/d3fc/d3fc/issues/1160)).
+A collection of components for rendering plot area annotations (bands, crosshairs, gridlines and lines) onto Cartesian charts using SVG and canvas.

 <table>
 <tr>